Dropzone AI Documentation

 • Click System > Integrations

-• In the upper left click on the "Data Sources" button in the upper left do configure the Google Workspace Data Source integration
+• In the upper left click on the "Data Sources" button in the upper left do configure the AWS Data Source integration

 • Click "Data Sources" in the top left corner